-An image shows two men cooking together in a kitchen.
+The image, on the opposite page, shows two men cooking together in a kitchen.
 Underneath the image is the text 'Try to make the occasional meal for each other and see if you can be open to a bit of sharing.
 Photograph: Simon Straetker/Ascent Xmedia/Getty Images'